germinateplatform/germinate-training/session-1.md

 In order to achieve this, Germinate allows you to password protect your installation so that only **authenticated users** can log into the system.
 This can of course be changed later and all data made public and user authentication removed almost entirely - user accounts are still used by administrators to access special Germinate features for uploading data and cutomising the user interface.

 So how do you access a Germinate database that has password protection.
 Firstly, you need to navigate to your Germinate page then enter your username and password details then click here to sign in.
 In this case <a href="">click here</a> to go to our demo database that we are using as part of this training.

-If you don’t have a username and password, you can click on the "Register" button to register.
+If you don't have a username and password, you can click on the "Register" button to register.
 Each Germinate installation may have specific terms and conditions that you need to agree to before you can get access to the data.
 Click to accept these terms and conditions then click next.
 If you already have another Germinate account that makes things bit simpler – all we need is your email and password.
 If not then you need to fill in your personal details then click register.

 > Germinate privacy policy means that we do not provide any of your details to third parties.
 We only use your email address to send you password reminders and nothing else.

 > Passwords should meet these minimum criteria:
   Passwords should be unguessable.
 There is an indicator below the password field showing how strong your password is.
 Try and make your password as strong as possible, choose a few words joined together such as a short phrase that is easy to remember but difficult to guess.

 Your details will then be passed to the Germinate administrator for your database who can approve user accounts, in some instances this may take a few hoursif accounts are manually checked but for this training we will approve your account now.
-If you lose your password, don’t worry as we can reset that by clicking on the "forgot password?" link from the Germinate front page – a link which allows you to reset your password will then be sent to the email address you used to register on the system – follow this link to create a new password then log in as normal to the system.
+If you lose your password, don't worry as we can reset that by clicking on the "forgot password?" link from the Germinate front page – a link which allows you to reset your password will then be sent to the email address you used to register on the system – follow this link to create a new password then log in as normal to the system.

 > We cannot tell you what your password is, we just don't know as we only store a hashed version of it.
 If you loose your password use the Germinate interfaces "forgot password?" link to create a new secture password for your account.